YY-05/cp1404/prac_02/REFLECTION.md

 ## What are you currently doing poorly for practicals in this subject that you will change?

-I will complete each of my tasks carefully, and actively seek help from teachers or classmates when I encounter something I don’t understand, so as to strengthen my understanding of the basic knowledge.
+I will complete each of my tasks carefully, and actively seek help from teachers or classmates when I encounter something I don’t understand, to strengthen my understanding of the basic knowledge.

 ## What are you doing really well for practicals in this subject?